mcampos1/Terraform-Associate-Notes/Deploying Infrastructure with Terraform.md

 They have different set of version numbers

 During terraform init, if version arguement is not specified, the most recent provider will be downloaded during initialization.
-for production use, you should constrain the acceptable provider versions via configuration, to ensure that new versions with breaking chagnes will not be autmatiaclly installed
+for production use, you should constrain the acceptable provider versions via configuration, to ensure that new versions with breaking changes will not be automatically installed

         terraform {